Diesel particulate filter check becomes part of MOT Test

 Filters must be ‘regenerated’ regularly, which involves burning the soot to gas at a very high temperature, leaving behind a residue.
 If not carried out properly, regeneration can lead to a build up of soot, which can affect performance.
 Some diesel vehicle owners have opted to remove the filter, which makes their car illegal for road use.

-In February, vehicles will automatically fail the MOT test if a filter had been fitted as standard but is found to be no longer present.
+In February, vehicles will automatically fail the MOT test if a DPF filter has been fitted as standard but is found to be no longer present on the vehicle